 The Actualising Tendency

-It is also rooted in one of the foundational beliefs of the person-centred approach – the actualising tendency.
+It is also rooted in one of the foundational beliefs of the person-centred approach – The Actualising Tendency.
 The actualising tendency is the belief that human beings have an innate tendency to move towards fulfilment, development or at the very least, maintenance (you could say that even the fact of going to therapy is an example of this actualising tendency).

 The Core Conditions